 If you are like me and want to be able to redo almost anything for near pennies or almost free, then you are in the right place.
-I have used this recipe to redo almost a piece of furniture in each room of my house.
+Chalk paint should easily be in every DIY’er toolkit.

 Why use chalk paint?